Zopieux/am2gotify/README.md

 ### Usage

 1. Register an *Application* in your Gotify server and note its token.
-1. Optionally, if you want to auto-delete resolved alerts (`--resolved=delete`), also register a *Client* in Gotify and note its token
+1. Optionally, if you want to auto-delete resolved alerts (`--resolved=delete`), also register a *Client* in Gotify and note its token.

 ```
 $ am2gotify   --url       https://url/to/gotify/server \